ignaciomsarmiento/ignaciomsarmiento.github.io/research.md

 	*(Joint with [David Albouy](http://davidalbouy.net/) and [Peter Christensen](http://www.peterchristensen.net/))* *[[media]](https://nyti.ms/2ztMhZZ)*

 	**Abstract**:
-	Public goods may exhibit complementarities that are essential for determining their individual value.
+	Public goods may exhibit complementarities that are essential for determining their individ- ual value.
 Our results indicate that improving safety near parks can turn them from public bads to goods.
 Ignoring complementarities may lead to i) undervaluing the potential value of public goods; ii) overestimating heterogeneity in preferences; and iii) understating the value of public goods to minority households.
-Recent reductions in crime have "unlocked" $5.5 billion in property value in Chicago, New York and Philadelphia.
-Still almost half of the potential value of park proximity, $10 billion, remains locked in.
+Recent reductions in crime have “unlocked” almost $7 billion in property value in Chicago, New York and Philadelphia.
+Still two-fifths of the potential value of park proximity, $10 billion, remains locked-in.

 * **Emotional Cues and Crime: Spatial and Temporal Evidence from Brazilian Soccer Games**  [[pdf]](/assets/Soccer_Robbery.pdf) [[SSRN]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3289286) *(New version coming soon!)* *(R&R Economic Inquiry)*